 A year later we mustered the courage (and found the time) to try again, this time with dogged determination.
 As before, we used the GPS on the phone to find the spot that matched the coordinates written in the geocaching.com website.
 It was the same spot we'd searched before.
 We kept looking for 10 minutes, getting dirty and desperate.
 You never have to dig to find a geocache, but this particular cache was hidden among a man-made object with cobwebs and dust.
-The website often includes a clue or two, which can be revealed if you need to.
-Soon we resorted to the clue, which didn't give it away, but filled us with a fierce conviction to find the elusive thing.
+The description on the website often has a few clues and there is a hint, which can be revealed if needed.
+Reading the most recent activity where others' describe their search can be helpful, too.
+Soon we resorted to the hint, which didn't give it away, but filled us with a fierce conviction to find the elusive thing.
 A couple of minutes later, it was found, there was glee, and we were hooked!

 With the disclaimer that I am certainly a beginner cacher, here are 5 things you need to know to get started:

 - Create an account at www.geocaching.com to find geocaches in your area.
 You can also use the Geocaching app.

 - Find a geocache in your area.
 Head to the coordinates and start looking.

 - Geocaches are often (but not always) small weather-proof boxes or tubes that contain a logbook and possibly a small trinket, which you can take if you swap it for something of similar or better quality.

 - Remember that you never need to dig for a geocache.
 It'll be hidden in plain sight, more or less.

 - Once you've found it, sign the log book, return the cache to it's secret spot, and log your find on the website or app.
 Be sure not to let any muggles spot you!